ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Pinball Wizard</b></td>
 			<td><details>
 				<summary>Projectiles may bounce and home.</summary>
-				All your projectile attacks have a 15% chance to bounce, exploding one extra time and homing towards a random enemy with 50% of their original damage.
-Can happen up to 3 times <small>(+2 per stack)</small> per projectile.
+				<small>All your projectile attacks have a 15% chance to bounce, exploding one extra time and homing towards a random enemy with 50% of their original damage.
+Can happen up to 3 times (+2 per stack) per projectile.</small>
 			</details></td>
 			<td><ul>
 				<li>Overrides gravity, impact fuse time, etc. on affected projectiles to unerringly track towards a target.</li>